Wavelydavely/World_Happiness_Report/README.md

 ##  Database

 A database was created utilizing AWS/RDS and PostgreSQL.
 The database houses each variable and value from both the main happiness report and 2021 happiness report csv files.
 By creating the world happiness report 2021 table in PostgreSQL we added 20 variables that identify social, political, psychological, and other aspects that correlate to overall happiness of a country.
 Many variables were removed from the final model.
 A table was created for the world happiness report which holds 11 variables of similar context.
 The two tables were combined using a UNION to create one table for the machine learning model, visualizations, and other analyses.
+PySpark was used to faciliate the connection between the database and machine learning models.

 ## Analysis